-- 2.1 Audit Scotland, the Partnership's auditor, has concluded the audit of the annual accounts for the year ended 31st March 2015.
-There are no qualifications to the audit certificate which appears on pages 45 and 46 of the annual accounts.
-The Auditor's opinion states that the annual accounts present a true and fair view of the financial position of the Partnership as at 31st March 2015 and its income and expenditure for the year then ended. - 2.2.
-The Management Commentary on pages 2 to 4 of the annual accounts highlights key aspects of financial performance during the year. - 2.3.
-The audited annual accounts were considered at the Performance and Audit Committee meeting of 11th September 2015, together with the Audit Scotland report to Those Charged with Governance on the 2014/15 Audit.
-The Chair of the Performance and Audit Committee will have an opportunity to report to the Board on any issue arising from the Performance and Audit Committee's consideration of these items.
+- 2.1 Audit Scotland, the Partnership's auditor, has concluded the audit of the financial statements for the year ended 31st March 2015.
+There are no qualifications to the audit certificate which appears on pages 44 and 45 of the accounts.
+The Auditor's opinion states that the financial statements present a true and fair view of the financial position of the Partnership as at 31st March 2015 and its income and expenditure for the year then ended. - 2.2.
+The Management Commentary on pages 2 to 4 of the accounts highlights key aspects of financial performance during the year. - 2.3.
+The Audit Scotland report to Members on the 2014/15 audit is considered separately on the agenda of this meeting of the Performance and Audit Committee.
+The Partnership Board will consider the audited accounts at its meeting on 23rd September 2015.
+The Chair of the Performance and Audit Committee will have an opportunity to report to the Board on any issue arising from the Performance and Audit Committee's consideration of the accounts.